Top 10 critical thinking interview questions

 These questions aren’t intended to be easy.
 Questions must be thought-provoking.
 Make the candidate think about how they would respond to and react in specific, tricky situations.
 You’re not necessarily looking for the right or wrong answers or solutions.
 Instead, you’re evaluating the candidate’s response rather than skill.

-Virtually every department have positions that profoundly impact outcomes for other team members, customers, production, sales, your company brand, etc. Staff who hold these positions require well developed critical thinking skills.
+Virtually every department has positions that profoundly impact outcomes for other team members, customers, production, sales, your company brand, etc. Staff who hold these positions require well-developed critical thinking skills.
 When compiling your list of interview questions, go way beyond the job skills or experience needed.
-Analyze what the impact of poor decision making in this role will have on existing staff, customers, your brand and your business as a whole.
+Analyze what the impact of poor decision making in this role will have on existing staff, customers, your brand, and your business as a whole.

 5 critical thinking interview questions for hard skills

-- What would you do if you have a looming project/production deadline, but you don’t yet have all the information/components to deliver on time?
+- What would you do if you had a looming project/production deadline, but you didn’t yet have all the information/components to deliver on time?